 The first Brexit impact on immigration will be that, the Government intends to allow, possible short term stay in the UK with a new proposal of a “time-limited route for temporary short-term workers” to come to the UK, amounting to two years in total.
-Such is the impact of this proposal, that it will lead to another Brexit immigration shake-up by two years – removing a temporary extension of the current rules until 2023, that had been demanded by business groups and promised by Theresa May in 2018.
+Such is the impact of this proposal, that it will lead to another Brexit immigration shake-up by two years.
+This will remove a temporary extension of the current rules until 2023.
+This had been demanded by business groups and promised by Theresa May in 2018.

 Immigration and lower skilled workers